sanawck/password_generator/README.md

 # password_generator
 homework 03
 For this assignment, i will be creating a password generator that will meet the below criterias.
 I will be implementing materials we covered in our Javascript portion in order to make this successful.
 I will be creating variables, using functions to call on those objects and essentially get them to respond to the user prompts and eventually create a random password.
+I like the idea of this assignment as it lets me use skills to create a item that can be altered and serve as a fun prompter.
+However, i found it to be very difficult and needed to use external sources like google and tutoring service to complete it.

 The following are the criterias needed to be met in order to create a successful password generator.